osrf-migration/vrx-wiki/system_requirements.md

 - 8 Gb of RAM
 - Discrete Graphics Card, e.g. Nvidia GTX 650

-The system will run without the GPU, but it the Gazebo simulation will run much faster with access to a GPU.
+The system will run without the GPU, but it the Gazebo simulation will run much faster (should run in real-time) with access to a GPU.
+Without a GPU the simulation is likely to run slower than real-time.

 ### Software ###